5 Tips for Walking Your Dog in Wet Weather

 I live in Southern California and have my entire life, so the fact that I dare to offer advice on how to walk a dog in inclement weather is comical.
-It’s in the mid-50s right now, and I’m writing this while wearing faux-UGGs and a down jacket.
+It’s in the mid-50s right now, and I’m writing this while wearing faux UGGs and a down jacket.
 My guess is that many people in other parts of the country would be in shorts and flip-flops at this temperature.

 I am a professional dog sitter, though.
 That means during rain, hail, sleet, or snow (but mostly sunny or slightly cloudy days), I’m walking dogs.
 Recently, Los Angeles has been hit with a couple of systems that dropped wet stuff all over the place.
-Our local news was on high storm-watch alert (rain around here leads the news).
+Our local news was on a high storm-watch alert (rain around here leads the news).
 It was raining, and here I was with five energy-filled dogs ready to head out into the storm.
-So out into the storm we went.
+So out into the storm, we went.
 In celebration of National Walk Your Dog Month, here’s what I learned:

 1. Don’t do it